acmeair/acmeair/README.md

 This application shows an implementation of a fictitious airline called "Acme Air".
 The application was built with the some key business requirements: the ability to scale to billions of web API calls per day, the need to develop and deploy the application in public clouds (as opposed to dedicated pre-allocated infrastructure), and the need to support multiple channels for user interaction (with mobile enablement first and browser/Web 2.0 second).

-There are two implementations of the application
+There are two implementations of the application each with an application tier and a data tier.
+They are:
-- ** NodeJS to Mongodb **
+- **NodeJS to Mongodb**
-- ** Java / WebSphere Liberty Profile to WebSphere eXtreme Scale **
+- **Java / WebSphere Liberty Profile to WebSphere eXtreme Scale**

 ## Repository Contents